 BIRS-heading.png

 As a result, BIRS offers a range of services to people in their homes and communities across the South Region of Alberta.
-Supports may include help navigating systems, accessing resources, rebuilding cognitive skills, and the development of compensatory strategies.
-Some people may need help to organize the rhythm of their life and to figure out a new normal after brain injury
+Services may include support returning to work, understanding brain injury, navigating systems, accessing resources, building emotional regulation, rebuilding cognitive skills and the development of compensatory strategies.

 Connect with us